Out-of-Time Ordered Correlators in Kicked Coupled Tops: Information Scrambling in Mixed Phase Space and the Role of Conserved Quantities: Information scrambling in the KCT model

 \section{Information scrambling in the KCT model}

-From the previous section, we observe that the KCT model conserves the total magnetization $\hat{F}_z = \hat{I}_z + \hat{J}_z$, i.e., $[\hat{U}, \hat{F_z}]=0$, leading to decomposition into invariant subspaces.
-In this system, scrambling is mainly driven by the largest subspace dynamics, but the near-integrable dynamics in smaller subspaces somewhat offset it.
-Classically, as one moves away from the $F_z=0$ sector, the corresponding area of the Poincar\'e\xspace section associated with each sector gradually decreases (see the Poincar\'e\xspace surface of sections in Fig. \ref{fig1}).
-In particular, near $|F_z|=2J$, the area tends to vanish, leading to highly localized dynamics.
-This results in vanishingly small Lyapunov exponents --- $\lambda_{|F_z|\gg 0}\approx 0$ (see Fig. \ref{lyap}b).
-Accordingly, despite strong coupling, the corresponding quantum dynamics tend to become more regular.
-Therefore, we have regular dynamics for $F_z$ close to $\pm 2J$, and the OTOC behavior is oscillatory.
-Hence, the OTOCs calculated within these subspaces do not show the characteristic short-time exponential growth and typically take longer to relax.
-As $F_z$ is varied away from $\pm 2J$, the dynamics becomes non-integrable and eventually chaotic.
-In the following, we will begin by examining scrambling in the largest subspace, emphasizing OTOC dynamics in the chaotic and mixed phase space regimes.
-Afterward, we will analyze the OTOC dynamics for two pairs of initial operators, namely, $(\hat{I}_{z}, \hat{J}_{z})$ --- where both operators commute with $\hat{F}_z$, and $(\hat{I}_{x}, \hat{J}_{x})$ --- where neither operator commutes with the total magnetization $\hat{F}_z$.
+Recall from the previous section that the KCT model conserves $\hat{F}_z = \hat{I}_z + \hat{J}_z$, i.e., $[U, \hat{F_z}]=0$.
+The conservation law causes the decomposition of the dynamics into invariant subspaces.
+Among these subspaces, the largest one typically remains dominant.
+Hence, scrambling in this system is mainly driven by the largest subspace dynamics, but the regular dynamics in smaller subspaces somewhat offset it.
+In the following, we will examine scrambling in the largest subspace, emphasizing OTOC dynamics in the chaotic and mixed phase space regimes.
+Afterward, we will consider the entire system and analyze the OTOC dynamics for two pairs of initial operators, namely, $(\hat{I}_{z}, \hat{J}_{z})$ --- where both operators commute with the total magnetization operator $\hat{F}_z$, and $(\hat{I}_{x}, \hat{J}_{x})$ --- where neither operator commutes with $\hat{F}_z$.